-Copyright of any study material and all other content of the Durham University Sutton Trust programme are owned or controlled by Durham University.
+Copyright of any study material and all other content of STEP are owned or controlled by Durham University.
 You are permitted to view, copy, and print any documents shared with you as part of the programme subject to your agreement that:

-- Your use of the material is for your own personal information, and for noncommercial purposes only. - You will not modify the documents or graphics in any form or manner. - You will not copy or distribute graphics separately from their accompanying text and you will not quote materials out of their context.
+- Your use of the material is for your own personal information, and for non-commercial purposes only. - You will not modify the documents or graphics in any form or manner. - You will not copy or distribute graphics separately from their accompanying text and you will not quote materials out of their context.